Women in the world wars

-During both world wars, women were required to undertake new roles by their respective national war efforts.
+During both world wars, women were required to undertake new roles in their respective national war efforts.
 Women across the world experienced severe setbacks as well as considerable societal progress during this timeframe.
-The two World Wars hinged as much on industrial production as they did on battlefield clashes.
-With millions of men away fighting and with the inevitable casualties, there was a severe shortage of labour in a range of industries, from rural and farm work to urban office jobs.
+The two world wars hinged as much on industrial production as they did on battlefield clashes.
 While some women managed to enter the traditionally male career paths, women, for the most part, were expected to be primarily involved in "duties at home" and "women's work," especially after the wars were over.
 On the other hand, the two wars also victimized women and subjected them to numerous incidences of sexual violence, abuse, and death.

-During World War I, women in the Western World, including Europe, Canada, and the United States, contributed to the war efforts on both the home fronts and the battlefields.
-Women’s employment rates skyrocket in domestic and industrial sectors.
+During World War I, women in the Western world, including Europe, Canada, and the United States, contributed to the war efforts on both the home fronts and the battlefields.
+Women's employment rates skyrocketed in domestic and industrial sectors.
 Nursing became one of the most popular professions in military employment during these years.
-In Asia, women’s labor in the cotton and silk industries became essential for the economy.
-Before 1914, only a few countries, including New Zealand, Australia, and several Scandinavian nations, had given women the right to vote (see Women's suffrage), but otherwise, women were minimally involved in the political process.
-Women’s participation in WWI fostered the support and development of the suffrage movement, including in the United States.
+In Asia, women's labor in the cotton and silk industries became essential for the economy.
+Before 1914, few countries, including New Zealand, Australia, and several Scandinavian nations, had given women the right to vote (see Women's suffrage).
+Still, otherwise, women were minimally involved in the political process.
+Women's participation in WWI fostered the support and development of the suffrage movement, including in the United States.

-During the Second World War, women’s contributions to industrial labor in factories which were located on the home fronts kept society and the military running while the world was in chaos.
-Women in the Western World also gained more opportunities to serve directly in their country's armed forces, which they had limited opportunity to in WWI.
-At the same time, women faced a significant amount of abuse during this time; women across Asia were systematically raped by the Japanese military, and Jewish women were physically abused, raped, and murdered in Nazi concentration camps across Europe.
+During the Second World War, women's contributions to industrial labor in factories located on the home front kept society and the military running while the world was in chaos.
+Women in the Western World also gained more opportunities to serve directly in their country's armed forces, which they had limited opportunities to do in WWI.
+At the same time, women faced a significant amount of abuse during this time; the Japanese military systematically raped women across Asia, and Jewish women were physically abused, raped, and murdered in German concentration camps across Europe.

-The participation of women in the World Wars catalyzed the later recruitment of women in many countries' armed forces.
-Women’s participation in these wartime efforts exposed their commitment to serving their country and preserving national security and identity.
+The participation of women in the world wars catalyzed the later recruitment of women in many countries' armed forces.
+Women's involvement in these wartime efforts exposed their commitment to serving their country and preserving national security and identity.

+Black women in particular were drawn to factory jobs in larger numbers due to the labor shortages.
+They worked as welders, riveters, and machine operators, and were key to the production of tanks, planes, and ships.
+Many of these jobs had traditionally been occupied by white men, but the demand for labor during wartime opened doors for women of all races.

+The war years opened new job categories and promoted some mobility for Black women.
+For example, many migrated from the rural South to urban areas to work in factories.
+Between 1940 and 1944, the proportion of Black women in domestic service and farm work decreased significantly as they moved into industrial jobs, with the number of Black women in industrial occupations rising from 6.5% to 18%.